jiaqihuang01/DETRIS/README.md

 # Quick Start

-To do training of DETRIS, modify the script according to your requirement and run:
+To train DETRIS, modify the script according to your requirements and run it:

 ```
 bash run_scripts/train.sh